If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 The International Cat Association recognizes 71 different cat breeds, while the Cat Fancier’s Association only recognizes 44.

-The reason there is no official number is that different people have different ideas on what makes a breed official.
+There is no official number because different people have different ideas about what makes a breed official.

 There are more than 500 million pet cats in the world.